jikamens/jik-backup-utilities/README.md

 * the family photo / video archive, mounted from the NAS

-Note that all of these backup sources are stable, i.e., none of them is being actively modified while the nightly rclone backups are running.
+Note that all of these backup sources are stable, i.e., none of them are being actively modified while the nightly rclone backups are running.
 This is important to avoid false errors during the backup verification step.